Country of birth

 Country of residence

-Hojat Amani is a multi-disciplinary artist talented in photography, painting, and calligraphy / Raised in a traditional family, Hojat was familiarised with traditional art, and began working as a calligrapher during his teenage years / To the artist, calligraphy has been a signifier of liberation and purification, which through its repetition he feels acts as a mantra / Wanting to move away from traditional forms of art, Amani left home in search of contemporary methods of expression / His goal was to give viewers a cathartic purification and a promise of freedom from the difficulties of contemporary life / He believes art represents beauty and has a much deeper purpose than that of just a material or financial purchase and therefore uses his art as a way of recreating his imagination and sharing it with others / Although Amani has experienced the hardships which are a result of war, he specifically chooses not to focus on it in his work / He prefers to create beautiful images, intending to provide some form of relief and escapism from the harsh realities of many of his countrymen /
+Hojat Amani, is a multi-disciplinary artist involved in photography, painting, and calligraphy / Raised in a traditional family, Amani was familiarised with traditional art, and began as a calligrapher from a young age / Wanting to move away from traditional forms of art, Amani left home in search of contemporary methods of expression / His goal was to give viewers a cathartic purification and a promise of freedom from the difficulties of contemporary life / He believes art represents beauty and has a much deeper purpose than that of just a material or financial purchase and therefore uses his art as a way of recreating his imagination / Although Amani has experienced the hardships which are a result of war, he specifically chooses not to focus on it in his work / He prefers to create beautiful images, intending to provide some form of relief and escapism from the harsh realities of many of his countrymen / The artist holds degrees from the University of Art in Tehran as well as Isfahan / Amani’s work has been exhibited throughout Tehran, as well as in solo and group exhibitions in Europe, Canada, Sri Lanka and Pakistan / Amani has participated in art residencies in London and Lithuania/

 2008 MA Fine Art, Tehran University, Iran